we-ai/stream-Firestore-to-BigQuery/Readme.md

 ## Features

-- Real-time synchronization of Firestore changes to a buffer dataset in BigQuery.
+- Real-time streaming of Firestore changes to a buffer tables in BigQuery.
+Nested objects and arrays are flattened for easier querying.
+During this process:
-- Batched updates to target tables in BigQuery at defined intervals (e.g. every 30 minutes).
-- Error handling and logging for BigQuery operations.
+  - Warning messages are saved in a warning table for records have schema issue compared with pre-defined schema.
+  - Error messages are saved in a error table for records that cannot be successfully processed.
+  - Other logic (data cleanup, data transormation, etc) can be added in this process
+- At defined intervals (e.g. every 30 minutes), buffer tables are synchronized into target tables (the tables to be used for downstream analysis).
+The data sync is scheduled using Cloud Scheduler, but can also be triggered manually for flexibility.
 - `localRun.js` can run directly, or accept arguments from command line, to use local utility functions for manual managing Firestore and BigQuery data.

 ## Prerequisites